 In July 2014, the Company received notice that the landlord of its farm site in Panama had died.
 This resulted in the termination of the lease extension that had been executed in June 2013.
 There are no further obligations for either party related to this lease and the Company intends to write-off the \$45,000 remaining balance of prepaid rent during the quarter ending September 30, 2014.
-The Company is currently negotiating a new lease extension with the heirs of the landlord and the site operations have continued unabated.
-It is expected that the new lease will become effective on September 1, 2014.
+The Company has negotiated a new lease with the heirs of the landlord and the site operations have continued unabated.
+The new lease term is for twelve months at a total cost of \$180,000.